vrk-kpa/suomifi-ui-components/.styleguidist/themevalues.md

 ### Gradients

-Theme gradients is of type _`GradientDesignTokens`_ and defines all gradient colors used in the components.
+Theme category gradients is of type _`GradientDesignTokens`_ and defines all gradient colors used in the components.
 By default, gradients are based on color design tokens.

 ```js noeditor
 import { SuomifiThemeConsumer } from '../src/core/theme';